Miscellaneous Story section

 • What are three people or groups of people I enjoy spending time with?

-• What are three ways you take care of my physical, mental, and spiritual health?
+• What are three ways I take care of my physical, mental, and spiritual health?

 • What are three boundaries I have?